mkgrgis/sqlite_fdw/README.md

 - **updatable** as *boolean*, optional, default *true*

   This option can allow or disallow data modification on foreign server for all foreign objects by default.
-Please note, this option can be overwritten on table level or have no effect because of some filesystem restrictions, see [connection to SQLite database file and access control](#connection-to-sqlite-database-file-and-access-control).
+Please note, this option can be overwritten on table level or have no effect because of some filesystem restrictions, see about [connection to SQLite database file and access control](#connection-to-sqlite-database-file-and-access-control).
 This is only recommentadion of PostgreSQL foreign server owner user not to modify data in foreign server tables.
 For strong restriction see the next option `force_readonly`.

 - **force_readonly** as *boolean*, optional, default *false*

   This option is useful if you need grant user permission to create a foreign tables on the foreign server and revoke user permission to modify any table data on this foreign server.
 This option with `true` value can disallow any write operations on foreign server table data through SQLite file readonly access mode.
 This option driven only by foreign server owner role can not be overwritten by any `updatable` option value.
 This is a strong restriction given by PostgreSQL foreign server owner user not to modify data in any foreign server tables.
-Also see [Connection to SQLite database file and access control](#connection-to-sqlite-database-file-and-access-control).
+Also see about [connection to SQLite database file and access control](#connection-to-sqlite-database-file-and-access-control).
+  Please note `force_readonly` option manage modification access not only for the main SQLite database of the `FOREIGN SERVER`, but also for all attached databases.

 - **truncatable** as *boolean*, optional, default *false*